Andy-James-Osborne/DevHub/README.md

    -  #118cd3
    - #ffc107

-+ I have used Bootstraps Primary colours of "btn-primary and btn-warning" throught my website for ease of use, not to over complicate the design and aim for a higher functioning website.
++ I have used Bootstraps Primary colours of "btn-primary and btn-warning" throughout my website for ease of use, not to over complicate the design and aim for a higher functioning website.
 + This was decided early on to enable me to focus on the database and functionality of the website.
 + I also used a cdn simply css to help with styling of the site.
 + I have decided on the Bootstrap font-family that comes as standard as I know this is well tested and will work on most devices and browsers.